 Professional Science Masters (PSM) Degree in Green Chemistry and Engineering

 The University of Toledo and the SGCE announce availability of the first PSM Degree in Green Chemistry and Engineering in the United States.
 The SGCE has developed the PSM degree option for students who want to concentrate their M.S. studies on principles of green chemistry and green engineering and incorporate aspects of business and other professional skills components into their M.S. degree.
 The PSM Degree in Green Chemistry and Engineering is not a traditional research-based M.S. degree, but does benefit from the coursework and research opportunities available through the long-standing M.S. and Ph.D. programs in the Department of Chemistry and Biochemistry and the Department of Chemical and Environmental Engineering at The University of Toledo.
+Official PSM affiliation was approved by the National Professional Science Masters Association in September of 2015.

 Development of the PSM curriculum was guided by discussions with company representatives and speakers at several scientific conferences and meetings.
 In addition, development of the curriculum was heavily guided by the Green Chemistry and Commerce Council’s position statement on incorporation of green chemistry and green engineering into higher education (http://www.greenchemistryandcommerce.org/projects/education).
 This position statement gives a detailed list of skills desirable amongst current and future employees of chemical and chemical-related industries.